Vivswan/Tomasulo-Algorithm-Implementation/README.md

-# ECE-2162-Tomasulo
+# Tomasulo Algorithm Implementation
-Look into "Mid-Term Project Report.pdf" to run the program.
+Look into [report.pdf](report.pdf) to run the program.